TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add optional sidebar displaying list of all uib URLs (and link to nodes).
 * Create some [HTML Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to extend uib for modern browsers.
 Maybe replace Vue toast component for example?
 * Trial use of [web-workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) since majority support goes back to 2014.
-* Find a way to support wildcard URL patterns which would automatically add structured data and make it available to uibuilder flows.
-Possibly by adding the param data to all output msg's
 * Add support for HTTP/2 with auto-push.
 See [http2-express-autopush - npm](https://www.npmjs.com/package/http2-express-autopush)
-* Consider changing my custom event handler in uibuilderfe.js to use a dummy html element never attached to the dom.
+* Consider changing my custom event handler in uibuilderfe.js to use the `document` DOM element.
 This then inherits the JS event hander capabilities.
 * Allow transfer of files via Socket.IO. https://stackoverflow.com/a/59224495/1309986

 ### Core (`uibuilder.js`)